vmoravec/cct/README.md

 #### Write a new feature

+  There are two requirements for a new feature:

+  * new cucumber feature file in path `features/` that must have `.feature` extension
+  * new rake task file in path `tasks/` with `.rake` extension

+  There is also a dedicated `rake` task available for creating both of them:

+    rake add:feature name='Awesome Stuff' task='awesome_stuff'

+  Look into the directory `templates/` where templates for both files are stored.
+  Try to keep the name of the `rake` task short but still expressive.

 #### Write a new scenario

+  Every cucumber feature is composed of one or more scenarios.
+A scenaro consists of steps that describe what is being tested.

+  A scenario is a concept based on Givens, Whens and Thens.
+  The purpose of __Given__ is to put the system in a known state or to find out whether the system is in state ready for testing.

+  The purpose of __When__ is to describe the key action the actor (system or user) performs.

+  The purpose of __Then__ step is to observe outcomes.
+The observations should be related to the feature description.

+  Beside these, you can use __And__ and __But__ keywords to make the scenario more descriptive or specific.

 #### Write a step definition

+  Once the scenario is written

 #### Use commands in the step definitions